jmd-dk/concept/doc/tutorial/first_simulations.rst

 Your first simulations
 ----------------------
-In a terminal, navigate to the ``concept`` directory within your chosen installation directory.
+In a terminal, navigate to the directory where you installed CO\ *N*\ CEPT.
 Unless otherwise specified, all code examples to come is meant to be executed from within this directory.
-Here you'll find the various ``*.py`` files making up the code, as well as a few other files, the most important of which is a script similarly named ``concept``, used to launch the code.
+At the top level you'll find a few key files, like the all-important ``concept`` script used to launch the code.

 Try invoking the script using